Tazones

-Tazones (variant: San Miguel de Tazones) is one of 41 parishes (administrative divisions) in Villaviciosa, a municipality within the province and autonomous community of Asturias, in northern Spain.
+Tazones is one of 41 parishes (administrative divisions) in Villaviciosa, a municipality within the province and autonomous community of Asturias, in northern Spain.

 The parroquia is 3.51 km2 in size, with a population of 254 (INE 2006).
 Tazones is usually appointed as one of the most beautiful villages of Spain.

 Description

 Tazones is located in the Asturian coast.
 It's an important tourist point and is well known because of its architecture and gastronomy.
 It was the place where Charles V made the landing before hold the Spanish throne in 1517.